jarumihooi/notes-1/Lesson5 annotated.md

 #### Unfreezing and Using Discriminative Learning Rates

+Me: Look up Discriminative Learning Rates

 Then what happens next?
 After a while we say "okay this is looking pretty good.
 We probably should train the rest of the network now".
 So we unfreeze.
 Now we're gonna chain the whole thing, but we still have a pretty good sense that these new layers we added to the end probably need more training, and these ones right at the start (e.g. diagonal edges) probably don't need much training at all.
 So we split our our model into a few sections.
 And we say "let's give different parts of the model different learning rates."
 So the earlier part of the model, we might give a learning rate of `1e- 5`, and the later part of the model we might give a learning rate of `1e-3`, for example.

 So what's gonna happen now is that we can keep training the entire network.
 But because the learning rate for the early layers is smaller, it's going to move them around less because we think they're already pretty good and also if it's already pretty good to the optimal value, if you used a higher learning rate, it could kick it out - it could actually make it worse which we really don't want to happen.
 So this this process is called using **discriminative learning rates**.
 You won't find much online about it because I think we were kind of the first to use it for this purpose (or at least talked about it extensively.
 Maybe other probably other people used it without writing it down).
 So most of the stuff you'll find about this will be fastai students.
 But it's starting to get more well-known slowly now.
 It's a really really important concept.
 For transfer learning, without using this, you just can't get nearly as good results.

 How do we do discriminative learning rates in fastai?
 Anywhere you can put a learning rate in fastai such as with the `fit` function.
 The first thing you put in is the number of epochs and then the second thing you put in is learning rate (the same if you use `fit_one_cycle`).
 The learning rate, you can put a number of things there:

+WHAT CAN YOU PUT IN FOR LR:
+Me: what is slice?
 - You can put a single number (e.g. `1e-3`):  Every layer gets the same learning rate.
 So you're not using discriminative learning rates.
 - You can write a slice.
 So you can write slice with a single number (e.g. `slice(1e-3)`): The final layers get a learning rate of whatever you wrote down (`1e-3`), and then all the other layers get the same learning rate which is that divided by 3.
 So all of the other layers will be `1e-3/3`.
 The last layers will be `1e-3`.
 - You can write slice with two numbers (e.g. `slice(1e-5, 1e-3)`).
 The final layers (these randomly added layers) will still be again `1e-3`.
 The first layers will get `1e-5`, and the other layers will get learning rates that are equally spread between those two - so multiplicatively equal.
 If there were three layers, there would be `1e-5`, `1e-4`, `1e-3`, so equal multiples each time.